stuarthayhurst/ammonite-engine/README.md

-## opengl-experiments
+## Ammonite Renderer
-  - A repository to experiment with an OpenGL based renderer for generated data
+  - A repository to experiment with an OpenGL based renderer for generated data and models

 ## Requirements:
   - A `c++17` compatible compiler (`g++ 8+`)